-- b In the left-hand pane of the SQL Server Configuration Marager select SQL Server Services. - c In the right-hand pane, right-click on SQL Server (INSTANCE), where (INSTANCE) is the SQL Server instance for which you are creating the firewall exception, and select Properties. - d In the SQL Server Properties window, click on the Service ab.
+- 4. In the left-hand pane of the SQL Server Configuration Manager, select SQL Server Services. - 5.
+In the right-hand pane, right-click on SQL Server (INSTANCE), where (INSTANCE) is the SQL Server instance for which you are creating the firewall exception, and select Properties. - 6.
+In the SQL Server Properties window, click the Service tab.

-Figure 5: SQL Server Properties Window-Service Tab
+SQL Server Properties Window-Service Tab

-- e In the Binary Path entry, note or record the path described within the quotation marks.
-This is the file path to the SQL Server instance binary files (the path is contained only within the quotation marks-ignore the text outside the quotes). - 3 Open Windows Firewall by selecting Start > System and Security > Administrative Tools > Windows Firewall with Advanced Settings. - If you are using Windows 8.1 or Windows 10, select Star > All apps > Windows System > Control Panel > System and Security Administrative 1001s > Windows Firewall > Advanced Settings. - 4 In the left-hand pane of the Wipcows Firewill Advanced Security window, right-click Inbound Rules, and then select the Rule. - 5 In the New Inbount Rule wizard, select the Program option, and then click [Next]. - 6 Select the mis program path of on - 7 Click [Stroyse] and locate the squservr.exe file at the binary file path you recorded in step 1, and then click [Open]. - 8 Select the Allow pnnection option, and then click [Next]. - 9 Select the Dordan, Public, and Private check boxes, and then click [Next].
+- 7. In the Binary Path entry, note or record the path described within the quotation marks.
+This is the file path to the SQL Server instance binary files (the path is contained only within the quotation marks-ignore the text outside the quotes). - 8.
+Open Windows Firewall.

+If you are using Windows 7, select Start > Control Panel > System and Security > Administrative Tools > Windows Firewall with Advanced Settings.

+If you are using Windows 8.1 or Windows 10, select Start > All apps > Windows System > Control Panel > System and Security > Administrative Tools > Windows Firewall > Advanced Settings.

+- a.
+In the left-hand pane of the Windows Firewall with Advanced Security window, right-click Inbound Rules, and then select New Rule. - b.
+In the New Inbound Rule wizard, select the Program option, and then click [Next]. - c.
+Select the This program path option. - d.
+Click [Browse] and locate the sqlservr.exe file at the binary file path you recorded in step 1, and then click [Open]. - e.
+Select the Allow the connection option, and then click [Next].

-- 10 Type the name of your SQL Server instance in the Name box. - 11 Click [Finish] to create the firewall exception for the SQL Server Database Engine service.
+- f.
+Select the Domain, Public, and Private check boxes, and then click [Next]. - g.
+Type the name of your SQL Server instance in the Name box. - h.
+Click [Finish] to create the firewall exception for the SQL Server Database Engine service.